Sorry, you need to enable JavaScript to visit this website.

 The Social Welfare Act (Ustawa o pomocy społecznej) delineates individual support procedures for persons over the age of 18 who are leaving facilities such as residential care for children and young people with intellectual disabilities, a home for mothers with small children and also pregnant women, a shelter for minors, a juvenile correctional facility, a special education and training centre, a special care centre, a youth centre for socio-therapy providing 24-hour care, or a youth care centre.
 Activities for the person gaining self-reliance are also aimed at their integration into the environment through community work; providing financial support in the form of cash for gaining independence and continuing education; help in obtaining appropriate housing conditions (including protected housing under supervision and assistance of a social worker) and getting a job; and in-kind assistance for settling in.
 The condition to receive support is a commitment on the part of the person gaining self-reliance to follow their individual plan towards becoming independent with the assistance of a social worker.

 In Poland, housing support (implemented through the allocation of social and council housing), like most other aid programmes, is not age dependent, but means tested.
 At the same time, many documents refer to housing as a condition for gaining independence by the young generation and to the importance of adequate housing conditions for the development of children and adolescents.
 A separate programme is comprised of the activities undertaken within the Housing Society (Towarzystwa Budownictwa Mieszkaniowego), and under the “Housing for the Young” scheme (Mieszkanie dla Młodych).
 The “Housing for the Young” scheme provided support for the purchase of a first home on the primary market or the construction of a first home.
 Its beneficiaries were initially only young families (up to 35 years of age), but later also other people.
 The State covered 10% of the cost of buying an apartment measuring up to 50 sq. m for people without children and 15% for those with children.
 In addition, for the next 5 years families with at least 3 children can received another 5%.
 Within the programme, over 110 thousand applications have been accepted, to a gross sum of 3 billion PLN.
 The last edition of the programme had taken place in 2018 and was replaced by the National Housing Programme “Housing Plus” (Mieszkanie Plus).
 It is a programme that offers apartments for rent with the possibility of purchase.
 It was intended to build affordable housing for rent and to set up special savings banks in which Poles could be putting money aside for their own apartment or house.
 For people with low income, there is also a system of housing allowances paid by the communes (gminy) as part of the social security system.
 Initially the programme was meant to offer low-rent apartments, currently it provides rent support.
 In 2019, the “Starting Apartment” (Mieszkanie na Start) programme has been introduced, which provides rent support up to 500 PLN.
 Those programmes failed to reach their desired effects.
-As such, the government is planning to, in 2023, launch a new one called The First Apartment (Pierwsze Mieszkanie).
-The programme is meant to be composed of two elements: subsidies for the purchase of a first apartment (Safe Credit 2%) and an aid programme for people saving up for such an apartment (Apartment Account).
-The first element is meant to take the form of direct budget surcharge that, for 10 years, will pay for the difference between “the base interest rates and the loan interest rate, to fix the rate at 2%”.
+As such, the government launchedin 2023 a new one called The First Apartment (Pierwsze Mieszkanie).
+The programme is composed of two elements: subsidies for the purchase of a first apartment (Safe Credit 2%) and an aid programme for people saving up for such an apartment (Apartment Account).
+The first element has the form of direct budget surcharge that, for 10 years, will pay for the difference between “the base interest rates and the loan interest rate, to fix the rate at 2%”.
 The second element is a special banking account.
 People systematically saving up for an apartment on such an account will be able to receive a special benefit for the purchase of their first apartment.
 The programme is aimed at people up to the age of 45, who are interested in purchasing their first apartment (regardless of its size, and whether it is from a primary or secondary market).
-The programme is currently in the legislative process and is likely to be passed by summer 2023.
+Currently, the government is working on a new housing assistance initiative.

 Social services